pedro-azevedo-ua/cle-assignment3/README.md

 Similar to the convolution, the CUDA Kernel implementation assign to each thread one pixel, using the `threadIdx`, `blockDim` and `blockIdx` to calculate the index of the pixel assign.
 Then, performe the same logic as the function provided uses inside the loop.

+The function has the horizontal and vertical gradients has input, as well has the computed merged gradient, that, firstly, it needs to be copied from the host to the device.
+Producing the output `d_nms`.
+(In the beggining of the main funtion, there is space allocated to `d_nms`, `cudaMalloc((void **)&d_nms, size)`, being the size, the size of the image)